2-dimensional Lawvere theories, commutativity, and higher Day convolution: Acknowledgments

 \section{Acknowledgments}

-I am deeply grateful to John Bourke, who first suggested Fox's theorem to me as a topic of study during my Master's in Brno.
-Many of our discussions in the early stages of this project were very important for its development.
-I thank Nathanael Arkor for many discussions, especially regarding the beautiful paper \cite{ABK24}.
-Further, I thank Maxime Ramzi and Phil Pützstück for helping me with the $\infty$-categorical setting, and to Miloslav Štěpán and Vít Jelínek for useful discussions about $2$-dimensional algebra.
-During my stay in Brno, I was supported by John Bourke's Mash Junior Project -- The language of higher dimensional categories.
-During my stay in Münster, I was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics–Geometry–Structure, by the CRC 1442 ``Geometry: Deformations and Rigidity'' of the DFG, and by the Leibniz prize of Eva Viehmann.
+I thank John Bourke and Nathanael Arkor for many valuable discussions about the contents of this paper, as well as for reading carefully the initial draft.
+I am also deeply grateful to John for suggesting Fox's theorem to me as a topic of study during my Master's in Brno and for our many discussion back then.
+Further, I thank Maxime Ramzi, Thorger Geiß and Phil Pützstück for discussion regarding the $\infty$-categorical setting, and to Miloslav Štěpán and Vít Jelínek for useful discussions about $2$-dimensional algebra.
+During my stay in Brno, I was supported by John Bourke's MASH Junior Project -- \textit{The language of higher dimensional categories}.
+During my stay in Münster, I was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics–Geometry–Structure, by the CRC 1442 \textit{Geometry: Deformations and Rigidity of the DFG}, and by the Leibniz prize of Eva Viehmann.